jenschlot/IBM-Bluemix-DevOps-Documentation/docs/TrackPlan/productbacklog.md

 * Backlog items selected for the upcoming Sprint are fine-grained and so that any one item can be done within the Sprint time-box

-* ultiple Scrum teams often work on the same Product Backlog; an attribute is used to group items
+* Multiple Scrum teams often work on the same Product Backlog; an attribute is used to group items

 In this section.
 You will create product backlog for the project using